Frequently Asked Questions

 CohoMadison will be structured as a condominium.
 Each unit will be individually owned, with the common areas collectively owned by the owners’ association.

 The eleven (11) affordable homes at CohoMadison will be made affordable by utilizing two approaches.
-First, we will be discounting the sale price relative to our market-rate units.
-And second, we will be utilizing $594,000 in subsidy funds that have been committed to this project by the City of Madison to provide “soft second” mortgages that will not require any payments until the home is resold, the title is transferred, or the owner refinances the primary mortgage to pull cash out of the property.
+First, we will be discounting the sale price relative to our market-rate units by an average of $25,909 per unit.
+And second, we are in the process of securing $500,000 in subsidy funds that will enable us to provide “soft second” mortgages that will not require any payments until the home is resold, the title is transferred, or the owner refinances the primary mortgage to pull cash out of the property.

 INCOME ELIGIBILITY FOR AFFORDABLE UNITS: Buyer household income (from all sources) cannot exceed 80% of area median income (AMI), which is described as follows (for 2017):